Law Student Internships

 Trinidad: Mr. Patrick McCarville, email@example.com

-Instructions for Applying for an Unpaid Certified Denver/Boulder Metro-Area Summer Internship:
+Instructions for Applying for an Unpaid Denver/Boulder Metro-Area Summer Internship:

-Prospective interns seeking a summer Denver-Boulder metro-area unpaid certified internship will have their application transmitted to the intern supervisors for the following offices: Arapahoe, Boulder, Brighton, Castle Rock, Denver, and Golden.
-We begin accepting summer applications starting on November 1st until the positions are filled (usually mid-April).
+Prospective interns seeking a summer Denver-Boulder metro-area unpaid internship will have their application transmitted to the intern supervisors for the following offices: Arapahoe, Boulder, Brighton, Castle Rock, Denver, and Golden.
+We begin accepting summer applications starting on November 1st until the positions are filled (usually mid-March).

 Apply by sending an email to firstname.lastname@example.org.
 You must attach a resume and cover letter.
 Please include in the subject line, your class year, the time period that you are applying for, and a list of all the offices for which you would like to be considered.